skaushikv3/Q-A-python-web-application/README.md

 # Q-A-python-web-application
+ This is Question and answering platform.
+Users can post question, answer to own and other question. guest users can view to questions.
 This application uses flask as backend server to run the web page

+## Installation
+ python package requirments
+ '''python
+ pip install flask
+ '''
+ from flask import Flask, session, redirect, url_for, request,render_template, jsonify
+ '''
+ pip install sqlite3
+ '''

 ## deployed location
  http://kaushiks.pythonanywhere.com/